 - Make the lemon cheesecake layer: In a large bowl using a hand mixer or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese on medium-high speed until creamy.
 Add the vanilla extract and lemon curd and beat on medium-high speed until combined.
 Lastly, beat in half of whipped cream (about 2 cups) that you prepared in step 2.

 - Assemble: This trifle has 3 layers of pound cake, 3 layers of berries, and 2 layers of the lemon cheesecake mixture.
 Begin with a base of lemon pound cake cubes.
 Top with an even layer of fresh berries, then half of the lemon cheesecake mixture.
 Repeat.
 Finish with final layer of lemon pound cake cubes followed by a final layer of berries.
 Spread or pipe remaining whipped cream on top of the trifle.
 I used Wilton 1M piping tip to pipe the whipped cream on top.

 - Refrigerate for at least 2 hours and up to 6 hours (see make ahead tip if you wish to store longer).
 You can refrigerate uncovered for 2-4 hours, but I recommend loosely covering if storing longer than that.
 The time in the refrigerator gives the flavors a chance to settle and allows the pound cake to soak up some of the lemon cheesecake mixture.

 - Garnish with extra berries and/or lemon slices and serve cold.
 Cover and store any leftovers in the refrigerator for up to 2-3 days.

-- To save time, you can use store-bought pound cake or angel food cake.
+- Shortcut: To save time, you can use store-bought pound cake or angel food cake.

-- Interested in using frozen berries?
-Frozen berries are a nice substitution, but they will thaw and leak their juices in the trifle layers.
-If you thaw them before layering, they'll still be extra juicy.
+- Frozen Berries: Frozen berries are a nice substitution, but they will thaw and leak their juices in the trifle layers.
+If you thaw them before layering, they’ll still be extra juicy.